Best-of Guides Cumbria

 ££££ · Creative

-When this intimate restaurant won its first Michelin Star in 2024, it became the second Starred restaurant in the little town of Ambleside alone.
+When this intimate restaurant won its first Star in 2024, it became the second Starred restaurant in the little town of Ambleside alone.
 There’s another just outside the centre, with this triumvirate providing proof – if you ever needed it – of the Lake District’s magnificent culinary riches.
 The restaurant itself draws inspiration from both the local area – the Lakeland produce is of admirable quality – and further afield, with Japanese influences aplenty in the cooking.
 The detailed explanation of each dish is an indicator of how much pride and passion has been poured in here.

 L'Enclume